 This hike once again tackles Mt.
-Bonooreyama 棒ノ峰山 though this time from a southerly approach.
-The advantage of taking this particular route is twofold: firstly the hike can be undertaken without the need for an extended bus trip unlike the hike from Lake Naguri.
-Secondly the hike is noticeably easier than using the rather arduous Sengaku Ridge 仙岳尾根 as describe here in a previous blog post.
+Bonomine 棒ノ峰山 though this time from a southerly approach.
+The advantage of taking this particular route is twofold: first, the hike can be undertaken without the need for an extended bus trip, unlike the hike from Lake Naguri.
+Secondly, the hike is noticeably easier than using the rather arduous Sengaku Ridge 仙岳尾根 as described here in a previous blog post.

-Reaching the trail head can be met by catching a bus from Kawai Station 川井駅 one stop from Mitake station on the JR Ome Line.
-In the morning two buses terminate in Kamihinata 上日向 with only one bus departing Kawai station at 07:28 weekdays and 09:27 weekends heading all the way to Seitobashi 清東橋 nearest to the start of the hike click here.
-The other option involves walking the 5.2 km along route 202 which takes around 90 minutes.
-Having miss timed my departure I succumbed to the later option which provided the chance to shadow the scenic Otabagawa River 大丹波川 and watch local fisherman indulging in their favourite pastime.
-The trail head commences by walking 10 minutes from the Seitobashi bus stop adjacent to the Okujaya Campsite 奥茶屋キャンプ場.
-From here a small foot bridge crosses the river with signs pointing towards Mt.
-Bonooreyama 棒ノ峰山 and Mt.
+Reaching the trailhead can be met by catching a bus from Kawai Station 川井駅 one stop from Mitake station on the JR Ome Line.
+On weekend mornings three buses head all the way to Seitobashi 清東橋 (16 mins, 260 yen) which is nearest to the start of the hike click here.
+The other option involves walking the 4.7 kilometres along Route 202, which takes around 90 minutes.
+Having miss timed my departure, I succumbed to the latter option, which provided the chance to shadow the scenic Otabagawa River 大丹波川 and watch local fishermen indulging in their favourite pastime.
+The trailhead commences by walking 10 minutes from the Seitobashi bus stop adjacent to the Okujaya Campsite 奥茶屋キャンプ場.
+From here, a small footbridge crosses the river, with signs pointing towards Mt.
+Bonomine 棒ノ峰山 and Mt.
 Kuroyama 黒山.

-The first thing to notice are the secluded Japanese radish or wasabi 山葵 fields nested in the pristine waters of the valley steps.
-From the outset the hike is rather steep though soon reverts to endless switch backs which at least lessen the burden on your legs, and in a little over an hour you should be nearing the summit.
-Being early summer the view from Mt.
-Bonooreyama (969 m) was regrettably shrouded in mist with only the briefest glimpse of Lake Naguri coming into view.
-After a short lunch break the next point of call was Mt.
+The first thing to notice is the secluded Japanese radish, or wasabi 山葵 fields nestled in the pristine waters of the valley steps.
+From the outset, the hike is rather steep, though it soon reverts to endless switchbacks, which at least lessen the burden on your legs, and in a little over an hour you should be nearing the summit.
+Being early summer, the view from Mt.
+Bonomine (969 m) was regrettably shrouded in mist, with only the briefest glimpse of Lake Naguri coming into view.
+After a short lunch break, the next point of call was Mt.
 Kuroyama.
-In contrast the walk across to Mt.
-Kuroyama (842 m) much less taxing taking 30 minutes from Mt.
-Bonooreyama.
+In contrast, the walk across to Mt.
+Kuroyama (842 m) is much less taxing, taking 30 minutes from Mt.
+Bonomine.
 Though Mt.
-Kuroyama is hemmed in by trees it makes for a pleasant rest stop with some benches to rest weary feet.
+Kuroyama is hemmed in by trees, it makes for a pleasant rest stop with some benches to rest weary feet.
 Onwards from Mt.
-Kuroyama you happen across Nasaka Pass 名坂峠 a trail junction for heading to Mitake Station or shortcutting back to route 202.
+Kuroyama, you come across Nasaka Pass 名坂峠 a trail junction for heading to Mitake Station or shortcutting back to Route 202.